The Job Evaluation Process

 Phase 2: Plan-

-- For guidance on completing the template and writing a job description refer to the Manager Reference Guide
+- For best practices for writing a job description, refer to the Manager Reference Guide

 - Instructions to Create a New Position through Infor HR/Payroll system